 You may have already built or had your website built.
-It's beautiful, it's clean, it portrays your company vision and goals...You probably have spent thousands of dollars getting it developed and visible.
-(Just in case you don't have that fancy new website, our next post is for you!)
+It’s beautiful, it’s clean, it portrays the vision of your company and its goals…You probably have spent thousands of dollars getting it developed and visible.
+(Just in case you don’t have that fancy new website, our next post is for you!)

 - Nobody is coming

 - It’s just not producing like you had hoped it would.

 Now you are frustrated and for lack of words, pissed off that you spent so much money on your new website.
 Don’t fret yet, there are most likely simple solutions to your problems…

 In today’s post, we’ll address some first steps and reasons why it isn’t working like you had planned.
 We will be posting tips every week on steps to take next and what to do after you finish those listed below.